 EQUIPMENT REQUIREMENT

-• Spare mask mask pocket.
+• Spare mask pocket.

 • Surface Marker Buoy (SMB) and spool/reel with at least 100ft of line.